Laugharne Castle: History

 The original castle was established by 1116 as the castle of Robert Courtemain, who is recorded to have entrusted its care to the Welshman Bleddyn ap Cedifor.
 The castle was also the meeting place of Henry II of England and Rhys ap Gruffudd in 1171–1172, where they agreed a treaty of peace.
 When Henry II of England died in 1189 the castle, along with St Clears and Llansteffan, were seized by Rhys ap Gruffudd of Deheubarth in the same year.
 The castle may have been burnt down at that time.
 It was rebuilt by the Normans, and in 1215 was captured by Llywelyn the Great in his campaign across South Wales.
 By 1247 Laugharne was granted to the De Brian family.
 In 1257 Guy de Brian was captured at Laugharne Castle by Llywelyn ap Gruffudd and the castle destroyed.

 It was in Laugharne in 1403 that Owain Glyndŵr's rebellion stalled.
 Perhaps lulled into complacency, he was tricked by an ambush and lost 700 men.
 When a local soothsayer then warned him to leave the area or be captured, he retreated.
 After this the rebellion petered out under the weight of greater English numbers; and by 1415, Owain Glyndŵr had disappeared, fading into myth.
-In 1584, Queen Elizabeth granted Laugharne to Sir John Perrott (rumoured to have been an illegitimate son of Henry VIII) who was responsible for converting the castle from a fortification into a Tudor mansion.
+In 1584, Queen Elizabeth I granted Laugharne to Sir John Perrott (rumoured to have been an illegitimate son of Henry VIII) who was responsible for converting the castle from a fortification into a Tudor mansion.

 During the Civil War, in 1644, Laugharne was captured by Royalists, but then attacked by the Parliamentary forces of Major-General Rowland Laugharne.
 After a week-long siege in which much of the castle was damaged by cannon fire, the Royalist garrison finally surrendered.
 The castle was slighted to prevent any further use.
 In about 1730 the new Castle House was built close by, the castle itself being left as a romantic ruin.
 Around the start of the 19th century the outer ward was laid out as formal gardens.

 The author Richard Hughes leased Castle House in the 1930s and 1940s, and wrote his novel In Hazard (1938) working in the garden gazebo overlooking the river.
 Dylan Thomas stayed with Hughes and also worked in the gazebo on his Portrait of the Artist as a Young Dog (1940).